AT&T Uses Forced Arbitration To Overcharge Customers, Senators Say

 The keyword was modern-day essentials.
 Sure you might survive without, but good luck finding a new job in this day and age without at least a cell phone and proper internet.

 Their logo is the Death Star.
 What do you expect?
-(Score:3)
+(Score:4, Funny)

 Re: (Score:2)